 Although responsibilities and titles can vary among stations, generally the news producer is the person who is directly in charge of the newscast.

-In this digital, file server era, the role of the news producer has changed.
-Typically, he or she puts together the list of segments for each newscast based on the stories available.
+In this digital, file server era, the role of the news producer has hanged.
+Today's news producer typically puts together the list of segments for each newscast based on the stories available.

 The Director will then check the segments and make sure they are ready for air and then call for them as the news is broadcast.
 The person who responds to the director and operates the switcher during the broadcast is the TD or Technical Director.